MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/additional-libraries.md

 ---
 title: Using additional Q# libraries
-description: Learn how to add the Microsoft Quantum numerics library to your Visual Studio 2019 or later installation.
+description: Learn how to add additional Q# libraries to your quantum applications.
 author: cgranade
 ms.author: chgranad
 ms.date: 06/30/2020